paultran47/econ-grad-app-deadlines/README.md

 ### Who are you?

-I'm an economics PhD candidate at [UT Austin](https://liberalarts.utexas.edu/economics/gradstudents/plt377) studying applications of text analysis and natural language processing in macroeconomics, particularly in central bank communication and expectations formation.
+I'm an economics PhD candidate at [UT Austin](https://liberalarts.utexas.edu/economics/gradstudents/plt377) on the 2025&ndash;26 job market.
+As an applied macroeconomist, I use text analysis and natural language processing to study how communication from institutions like central banks shapes economic outcomes and expectations.
 I'm also a USAPL powerlifter (519kg total club ٩( ᐛ )و).
 If you want to find out more about me and my research, please visit my [personal website](https://paulletran.com).
 You can also find my research on [my Google Scholar profile](https://scholar.google.com/citations?user=0zKxrWgAAAAJ), [my SSRN profile](https://papers.ssrn.com/sol3/cf_dev/AbsByAuth.cfm?per_id=7065188),